newcomb-luke/kerbalobjects.rs/docs/KSM-file-format.md

 Now for the value of the operand.
 The value of any instruction's operand does not represent the value that will be used, it represents a *byte index into the file's Argument Section of the value*.
 A key thing to note is that the Argument Section's header **is included** in the index.
 To be clear, that means that because the Argument Section's header is 3 bytes long (%A then number), the first index an argument can have is 3, and that refers to the first argument in the section.

-Finally, if an instruction has more than one operand, they are simple added one after another.
+Finally, if an instruction has more than one operand, they are simply added one after another.
 Currently as of writing this documentation, kOS only has up to 2 operands per instruction.

 An example of the Bscp instruction which takes two arguments is shown below using an index size of 1: